vijays/Scam-Call-Buster/README.md

 * It might be difficult to implement advance models or perfect analysis in real time without slippage, e.g. gift cards context by known family slipping through as potential fraud.
 * There is an **ethical concern** of hearing and transcribing what the other person is saying, without his / her knowledge.
+* Users too might have privacy concerns as conversations are transmitted to cloud for analysis.

 ## What next?

 - Mobile OS' expose only mixed audio with both speakers.
 If we could focus on just the other person's transcription, it could improve scam detection.
 We could implement **Speaker Diarization** which is separating the individual speakers audio and also **Speaker Identification**, which is identifying the user vs speaker at the other end.
-- It could speak to the scammer on behalf of the user using **Text-To-Speech (TTS)** and use algorithms to probe more about scammer's modus operandi, also saving user from trauma.
+- AI could speak to the scammer on behalf of the user using **Text-To-Speech (TTS)** and use algorithms to probe more about scammer's modus operandi, also saving user from trauma.
 - The app could expand to include other sources of fraud initiation e.g. chats, emails etc.
 - It could be trained to understand and work with more languages
 - It could partner with government agencies and connect with their servers and APIs for the following:
   - add new suspect numbers and types of fraud themes in its analysis as they evolve.
-  - provide information to user about how and where to report such frauds or can report them itself, directly to their servers.
+  - provide information to user about how and where to report such frauds or could report them itself.

 ## Acknowledgments